Stop the Drips: Exploring the Reasons Behind Male Post-Pee Dribbling

 Have your insurance card ready!

-Urinary incontinence is defined as a loss of bladder control and can happen to women and men and is very common in the US; around 3.4 million men experience it.
-Urinary incontinence is more common in older men, although males of any age can experience it.
+Urinary incontinence (UI) is defined as a loss of bladder control and can happen to women and men.
+It is very common in the US; around 3.4 million men experience it.
+UI is more common in older men, although males of any age may develop the condition.
+While it is common, it's not normal and should be addressed.

-Three types of urinary incontinence could contribute to post-void dribbling:
+Types of UI that could contribute to post-void dribbling include:

-Stress Incontinence (SI): Leaking urine when you sneeze, laugh, cough, lift heavy objects, have sex, or exercise.
+Stress Incontinence: Leaking urine when you sneeze, laugh, cough, lift heavy objects, have sex, or exercise.

 Overflow Incontinence: When you cannot fully pass urine due to an underlying issue, leading to urine dribbling from the bladder.

-Urge Incontinence: Feeling the sudden urge to urinate.
+Urge Incontinence: Feeling the sudden and intense urge to urinate.

 • Rushing to pee.